 - Headquarters located in Illinois

-- Been in operation in Illinois for no more than 10 consecutive years prior to certification
+- In operation in Illinois for no more than 10 consecutive years prior to certification

 - Has the potential to create jobs or capital investments, or both